cainiao159357/windows_side_cache_attach_poc/report.md

 Windows 10 (build 3086) and Windows 11 (build 2861).
 Note that I have only tested on these two systems.
 However, theoretically, all Windows systems in the Intel series that support the KVA mechanism could be targeted for attack.

-## Bounty Program:

-Mitigation Bypass and Bounty for Defense

 ## Summary:

 Kaslr as a mitigation added to Windows to prevent getting Windows kernel base address for user process.
 Kva as a mitigation added to Windows to prevent Spectre side channels.